 The best way to measure up

-To work out how many tiles you need in total, multiply the number for the height by the number for the width.
+To work out how many wall tiles you need in total, multiply the number for the height by the number for the width.
 You should do this for the other walls you’re tiling too, and remember to make allowances for doors and windows.
 Always check the pack for the square metre coverage to make sure you buy enough.

 Make yourself a tile gauge or rod

-You can use a tile gauge or rod to mark out the vertical guidelines when laying your tiles.
+You can use a tile gauge or rod to mark out the vertical guidelines when laying your wall tiles.
 You should make it fairly long, using something like an old 2″ x 1″ wood cut-off (fig.1).

-Next, lay out a few tiles on the floor, spaced as if they were being fixed vertically, including spacers between each of your tiles.
+Next, lay out a few wall tiles on the floor, spaced as if they were being fixed vertically, including spacers between each of your tiles.
 You should then place the rod next to these and mark the line of each join carefully.
 You’re now ready to start marking out tile positions.

 Mark out your walls